-It is strongly recommended that applicants for the Bachelor of Radiation Therapy attend a Radiation Therapy Careers Presentation at an oncology department in Auckland, Hamilton, Tauranga, Palmerston North, Wellington, Christchurch and Dunedin before applications open in August 2016.
+It is strongly recommended that applicants for the Bachelor of Radiation Therapy (BRT) attend a Radiation Therapy Careers Presentation at an oncology department.
+This PDF lists department visit dates in Auckland, Hamilton, Tauranga, Palmerston North, Wellington, Christchurch and Dunedin.

 About Radiation Therapy

 Radiation Therapy uses radiation to treat disease.
 Most patients receiving radiation therapy are cancer patients.
 It’s a highly skilled profession and, because cancer affects so many people, qualified radiation therapists are in demand.

 The Bachelor of Radiation Therapy is a three year full-time programme which is designed to produce radiation therapists qualified to use radiation for the treatment of disease with a minimum of supervision.

 Postgraduate study in Radiation Therapy is distance taught, providing flexibility for clinical practitioners wishing to further their academic qualifications to underpin clinical practice.

 The Radiation Therapy Department has a varied research portfolio reflecting the interests of staff.

 Modules for Medical Radiation Sciences have been designed for the use of radiation therapists and medical imaging technologists who wish to continue their professional development by completing short modules on topics relevant to their profession.

 A comprehensive staff contact list of the Department of Radiation Therapy.